-On May 13, 1917, the same day that the three shepherd children began seeing visions of Our Lady, Msgr.
+Five months earlier, on May 13, 1917, the same day that the three shepherd children began seeing visions of Our Lady, Msgr.
 Eugenio Pacelli was consecrated an archbishop in the Sistine Chapel.
 Pacelli would later be elected to the papacy and become Pope Pius XII on March 2, 1939.

 In 1950, Pope Pius XII was considering the proclamation of the dogma of Mary’s assumption into Heaven.
 While in the midst of prayer in the Vatican gardens, Pius XII saw something miraculous catch his eye.